-The ride is only 30 minutes from Wong Shek Pier but 90 minutes from Ma Liu Shui Pier.
+The ride to Grass Island is only 30 minutes from Wong Shek Pier but 90 minutes from Ma Liu Shui Pier.
 The ferry from Wong Shek Pier only stops at Ko Lau Wan before heading to Tap Mun, while the ferry from Ma Liu Shui stops at Sham Chung, Lai Chi Chong, as well as Ko Lau Wan and Chek Keng.

 Ferries are far more frequent from Wong Shek Pier but depending on where you are coming from, it might make sense to get the ferry from Ma Liu Shui.